Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Discussion, Limitations and Future Work

 \paragraph{Multimodal Sensing.} In this paper, we solely employed active acoustic sensing.
 When integrated into a smart ring platform like ~\cite{OuraRing, onering}, multimodal sensing, using existing inertial measurement units (IMUs) and Photoplethysmography (PPG), can further enrich~\theDevice{}'s hand sensing capabilities~\cite{AppleWatch, onering}.
 Other sensing principles will surely complement some of~\theDevice{}'s limitations: electric field sensing may correct the blockage interference within the ring's sensing range~\cite{efring}; IMUs/capacitive proximity sensor can provide additional movement information on the instrumented finger~\cite{learning-on-the-rings} and on additional two neighboring fingers~\cite{PeriSense}.
 Additional sensors bring additional energy consumption and space constraints, posing challenges and opportunities for low-power and miniaturized sensor solutions.

 \paragraph{Wearable Ecosystem.} As we revisit the research question stated in the introduction, a single untethered ring succeeds in continuously tracking hand poses.
 However, as an accessory, it is not uncommon for one to wear multiple rings on one hand and even on one finger.
+When designing gestures for most prior single-ring systems~\cite{efring, thumbtrak, ElectroRing21}, the worn finger is heavily involved in performing the gestures for accurate sensing results, but our micro-gesture study demonstrated that a single ring effectively distinguishes gestures performed by the other fingers, enabling a larger design space for smart ring gestures with fewer constraints.
 Current multi-ring systems~\cite{learning-on-the-rings, TelemetRing} contain a wristband in addition to multiple rings.
-Building on top of~\theDevice{}, it would be interesting to explore the design and technical space of multiple rings where users choose their number of rings and placements.
+Building on top of~\theDevice{}, it would be interesting to explore the design, technical, and interaction space of multiple rings where users choose their number of rings and placements.
 Further, we envision that in the future, the ring will work together with other wearables as part of the ecosystem to provide users with the optimal always-available interaction experience.